geraldgsh/time-tracker/README.md

 1. Clone Repo by using this command 'git clone --branch development https://github.com/geraldgsh/time-tracker.git'.
 2. 'npm install' to install dependencies
-3. Follow [this instruction]() for DB setup.
+3. Follow [this instruction](https://github.com/geraldgsh/time-tracker/wiki/%23-Step-02-%E2%80%94-Database-Setup) for DB setup.
 4. Run 'rails db:migrate' to initialize
+5. Run 'rails db:seed' to generate one user in DB
-5. Type `rails server` in terminal within root project folder.
+6. Type `rails server` in terminal within root project folder.
-6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+7. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### To Test